There is nothing better than the delicious and wholesome goodness of homemade bone broth!

 While bone broth is not difficult to make, it does require time…

-There are some optional items you can include to flavor your broth.
-Ingredients such as carrots, celery, onions, garlic and your favorite herbs can really make the broth your own creation!
+Optional items to include in your broth are: carrots, celery, onions, garlic and your favorite herbs!
+Adding in these items make the broth your own flare!

 How to make Homemade Chicken Bone Broth

 - 1 large or 2 small chicken carcasses (and don’t forget the skin, neck, gizzards and feet!)

 - 1-3 Tbsp. of apple cider vinegar (Red Wine Vinegar works well too)

 - 1 Tbsp. of salt – adjust to taste

 - 2-3 celery sticks, peeled and coarsely chopped

 - 1 tsp whole or crushed black peppercorns

 - a few branches of your favorite herbs (my go-to choices; rosemary, thyme or parsley)